Be a Planet Protector!

 Learn Along Bingo

-With Learn Along Bingo, children can view, explore, and play as they learn alongside their PBS Kids friends on the PBS Kids 24/7 channel.
+With Learn Along Bingo, children can view, explore, and play as they learn alongside their PBS KIDS friends on the PBS KIDS 24/7 channel.
 We hope your family will use it to inspire learning each and every day.

-Next week, we’re protecting our planet!
+This time, we’re protecting our planet!
 Children will learn that their choices can positively impact the land, water, air, and other living things.

 Grades PreK-K